sshrinivasbhat/LendingClubCaseStudy/README.md

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
-Give credit here.
 - This project is the first mini project as  part of course-2 (Statistics Essentials) from Upgrad
 - References if any... https://learn.upgrad.com/course/3611/segment/26495/162238/498573/2568142
 - This project was based on

 ## Contact
-Created by [@sshrnivasbhat] - feel free to contact me!
+Created by [@sshrinivasbhat] - feel free to contact me!

 <!-- Optional -->